HantosNorbert/Raymarching-in-Jack/media/AppendixB.md

 ![dither threshold](dither_threshold.png)

 The simplest dither algorithm: threshold.
-Every pixel shade below $0.5$ is black, the rest is white.
+Every pixel that has a grayscale value of $0.5$ or higher is white, the rest is black.
+This is why we need dithering.

 &nbsp;